 RZ is particularly grateful to Gino Isidori for discussions which originated this work and to Christoph Luhn, Thorsten Feldmann and Christopher Smith for very illuminating conversations.
 Further discussion and correspondence are acknowledged with Nick Evans, Jonathan Flynn, Claudia Hagedorn, Stephen King, Sebastian J\"ager, Alexander Merle and many of the participants of the Kazmiercz Flavianet workshop 23-27 of July in 2009, where a large part of this work was first presented.
+We are grateful to Patrick Ludl for updating us on his great work on $(C)$- and $(D)$-groups.
 RZ gratefully acknowledges the support of an advanced STFC fellowship.

 {A.\arabic{equation}}